Gaudete

 Gaudete (/ɡO'diːtiː/ gaw-DEE-tee or /ɡaʊ'deɪteɪ/ gow-DAY-tay, [ɡau̯ˈdete]; "rejoice [ye]" in Latin) is a sacred Christmas carol, thought to have been composed in the 16th century.
-It was published in Piae Cantiones, a collection of Finnish/Swedish sacred songs published in 1582.
+It was published in Piae Cantiones, a collection of Finnish/Swedish sacred songs published in 1582 in the North German city of Greifswald.
 No music is given for the verses, but the standard tune comes from older liturgical books.
+There is a known entry from around 1420 in the Hussite Jistebnice hymnal (Jistebnický kancionál).

 The Latin text is a typical medieval song of praise, which follows the standard pattern for the time – a uniform series of four-line stanzas, each preceded by a two-line refrain (in the early English carol this was known as the burden).
 Carols could be on any subject, but typically they were about the Virgin Mary, the Saints or Yuletide themes.

 Text

 The complete text of "Gaudete", including the refrain: